jacobjjasper/Rush-Hour-BCE/results/README.md

 ##### Objective function
-  The **objective function** has an upper bound and a lower bound.
-We estimate the lower bound to be ... and the upper bound to be ... .

-  Furthermore, we solved the first three games with three different algorithms: a random algorithm; a breath-first algorithm; and a depth-first algorithm.
-To implement a heuristic, we applied a priority queue to the breath-first algorithm: fewer cars between the red car and the exit makes for a higher priority.

 As we could not find a way to calculate the upper and lower bound of the objective function of the game Rush Hour as a whole is, we decided to establish the upper and lower bound of the objective function when our heuristics are used.
 This rendered the following results: